maguir00/test/README.md

 sudo docker compose -f docker-compose.yml down

-To remove volumes (the data that is stored on the containers) as well:
+To remove volumes (the data stored by the containers) as well:

-sudo docker compose -f docker-compose.yml down -v
+sudo docker compose -f docker-compose.yml down -v Development Notes

-Development Notes
 Regenerating configuration

 If the configuration changes:

+python3 docker/make_yaml.py

-python3 docker/make_yaml.py or bring down the services and rerun the setup script
+or bring down the services and rerun the setup script.

 Viewing container logs
 docker logs flask-server